Din IP: Ukjent · Din status: BeskyttetUbeskyttetUkjent

 When scammers try to log in to your account, they need a verification code to complete their deceit.
 If you receive a 6-digit verification code out of the blue, you might be the target of a verification code scam.

 How does the scam work?
 The verification code scam starts with the victim receiving two messages in quick succession.
-One of the messages is an apology from an alleged friend or family member who accidentally had a verification number sent to the victim’s account instead of their own.
+For example, it could be an apology from an alleged friend or family member who “accidentally” had a verification number sent to the victim’s account instead of their own.
 They’ll ask for the 6-digit number the victim has just received.

 What can you do about it?
 If you receive a verification code from WhatsApp and you’re not registering a new device or trying to log in to your account, suspect that someone is targeting you in a scam and never share that code with anyone.